Multiparameter Quantum Supergroups, Deformations and Specializations: Quantization and specialization: FoMpQUESAs vs. MpLSbAs

-Finally, we display a ``pictorial sketch'' of the global picture.
-Namely, in the following drawing each horizontal arrow (with dotted shaft) denotes a ``quantization/specialization (upwards/downwards) relationship'' --- which involves the ``continuous parameter'' $ \hbar $ --- whereas each vertical arrow (having a waving shaft) stands for a relationship ``via deformation'' --- that involves ``discrete parameters''.
-With these conventions, and using notation as above, what we see in one single glance is summed up in the following diagram: -3pt
+In the above drawing, each horizontal arrow (with dotted shaft) denotes a ``quantization/specialization (upwards/downwards) relationship'' --- which involves the ``continuous parameter'' $ \hbar $ --- whereas each vertical arrow (having a waving shaft) stands for a relationship ``via deformation'' --- that involves ``discrete parameters''.